Recreational hiker, novice trip report writer, nature lover.

 Formed in 2015, the Tupper Lake Triad is a series of three small mountain hikes surrounding the town of Tupper Lake, NY.
 The three mountains are Mt.
 Arab, Coney Mountain, and Goodman Mountain.
 They are all family-friendly, which means the elevation gain, distance, and views are all amenable to children through senior citizens.

 The hike for me took place on a nice summer Sunday morning.
-I drove up in the morning and got to Tupper Lake by 9:30am and the temperature was around seventy when I finally got on the trail around 10am.
+I drove up in the morning and got to Tupper Lake by 9:30am.
+The temperature was around seventy degrees when I finally got on the trail around 10am.

 Mt, Arab is the shortest of the three with a one mile hike to the summit.
 It is also the steepest with 764 feet of ascent while standing at 2,545 feet tall.
 Another benefit to hiking Mt.
 Arab is that at the top it has one of the thirty fire towers that count towards the Fire Tower Challenge of the Adirondack and Catskill Mountain ranges.